 Smoked fish is also healthy, if—as with most foods—you eat it in moderation.
 Smoked oily fish (mackerel, salmon, tuna) have omega-3 fatty acids which are good for the heart and the brain.

 Cullen is a small town in Northeast of Scotland and the home of one of Scotland’s most famous dishes, cullen skink.
 It is a hearty soup and traditionally made with Finnan haddock (smoked haddock), potatoes, and onions.
 Cullen skink is also known as smoked haddock chowder in other parts of Britain.

 02 of 07

-Nutritious, tasty, and cheap to make, smoked mackerel fishcakes are ideal dish.
+Nutritious, tasty, and cheap to make, smoked mackerel fishcakes are an ideal dish.
 Mackerel is not only an economical fish to cook and eat, but since it is an oily fish it is also very healthy.
 Plus, most mackerel is currently sustainable, so you don't need to feel too guilty about eating it.
-In this dish, the fish is teamed with hard boiled egg, horseradish cream sauce, and parsley which delivers a soft, sweet, and extremely tasty fishcake.
+In this dish, the fish is teamed with hard-boiled egg, horseradish cream sauce, and parsley which delivers a soft, sweet, and extremely tasty fishcake.
 When possible, use boneless mackerel fillets to save you the time and trouble removing all the bones.

 03 of 07

 Though kedgeree is considered a traditional British food, this smoked fish dish actually originated in India.
 Kedgeree began its life as khichari, an Indian dish of rice and lentils, but slowly transformed into the current dish during the time of the British Raj.